 At Key Stage Three all pupils study Geography for three periods per fortnight.
 During this time, pupils are introduced to a wide range of geographical knowledge and skills.
 Textbooks provide the background while use of information and communication technology helps to encourage research skills.
 In Form 1 we investigate the geography and weather of the BRA site.
 Pupils analyse the temperature and wind speed on the school grounds and produce a short summary on their findings.

 In Form 2 the pupils visit the coastline at Holywood, County Down.
 They examine coastal defence measures including gabions, sea walls and rock armour.
 Each defence measure is sketched and an explanation offered for how it functions.
 This work is then submitted to their class teachers as a completed report.

 At Key Stage Four we follow the CCEA Geography specification.
 Again, fieldwork plays a significant role in the curriculum.
-The Controlled Assessment component is valued at 25% of the GCSE award and allows for collection, analysis and presentation of information.
-The tasks vary from year to year and are set by the awarding body CCEA.
-The remaining 75% is by examination of six themes in both physical and human geography.
+Pupils use the ICT suite to help analyse the data collected from the rivers fieldtrip to Tollymore Forest Park.
+This Fieldwork paper is valued at 20% of the GCSE award and allows for collection, analysis and presentation of information.

 A-level builds on the knowledge and skills acquired at Key Stages Three and Four.
 At A2 level decision-making is introduced.
 Fieldwork includes gathering data for their AS examination based on the Urban Heat Island effect and in M6 we examine coastal protection at Dundrum Bay and Newcastle in Co.
 Down.